Frank Ryan (Irish republican): Early life

-Ryan was born in the townland of Bottomstown, Elton, County Limerick.
+Ryan was born in the townland of Bottomstown near Elton, County Limerick.
 His parents, Vere Foster Ryan and Annie Slattery, were National School teachers at Bottomstown (parish of Knockainey) with a taste for Irish traditional music, and they lived in a house full of books.
 He attended St. Colman's College, Fermoy.
 From then on he was devoted to the restoration of the Irish language.